Couples Therapy in Rockville

 You don’t have to settle for constant tension or uncertainty.

-In our sessions, you’ll rebuild your foundation together.
+In our sessions, you rebuild your foundation together.

 -

-Research-based approach that helps couples improve communication, rebuild trust, and strengthen emotional connection.
+A structured, evidence-based approach that improves communication, rebuilds trust, and strengthens emotional connection.

 -

-Uncovers how past experiences shape current relationship patterns so you can respond with awareness, not reactivity.
+Explores how past experiences influence your current relationship patterns so you can respond with awareness instead of reactivity.

 -

-Challenges unhelpful thoughts and assumptions that fuel frustration and defensiveness.
+Helps challenge unhelpful thoughts and assumptions that lead to frustration, defensiveness, and conflict.

 -

-You’ll learn small, realistic ways to apply what we discuss so you see progress between sessions.
+Small, realistic steps that help you apply what you learn and see progress between sessions.

-The goal isn’t just to stop fighting, it’s to build a partnership that feels fair, connected, and safe.
+The goal of couples therapy in Rockville, MD isn’t just to stop arguments, it’s to build a relationship that feels:

 Change in real life, not just in the therapy room.